-See Figure 3-7.
-Depending upon the model, the control panel is equipped with one or two 120V GFCI (A) and a 240V Twist Lock (B) outlet for running accessories or tools from the generator.
+See Figure 3-8.
+Depending upon the model, the control panel is equipped one or two 120V GFCI (A) and 240V twist-lock (B) outlets for running accessories or tools from the generator.
 Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched ON (I).